Located in the high desert region of central Oregon, Perry South Campground sits on the shores of Lake Billy Chinook in Deschutes National Forest.

 Picnic areas and scenic overlooks, along with the conveniences of firewood, drinking water and vault toilets, give visitors the opportunity to enjoy the outdoors in a comfortable camping environment.

-The campground has a boat ramp, and dock space is available for tie up on two docks on a first come-first served basis.
+The campground has a boat ramp, and dock space is available by reservation.

 Boats: 10 MPH speed limit is enforced for boating on Lake Billy Chinook.
 See the Oregon State Marine Board for more boater regulations.